Margarita926/PetStore/README.md

 **Test Case Steps:**

-1. Send an image upload request with an unsupported file type.
+i.
+Send an image upload request with an unsupported file type.
 - **Expected Result:** 400 status is returned with an error message for invalid file types.